tytydraco/yessleep/out/My_Ghostly_Intruder_.md

 It was times like these that made me feel like an old geezer, even though I was only 22 years old.

-At least most of my jars were put away nearly stacked on top of each other in the fridge, the other ones would have to go into the deep freezer.
+At least most of my jars were put away neatly stacked on top of each other in the fridge, the other ones would have to go into the deep freezer.

 I walked over to it getting a weird chill up my spine.